This documentation page is also available as an interactive notebook. You can launch the notebook in

 If we take a peek at the docs table, we see its very simple structure.

-Next we create a view to represent chunks of our HTML documents.
+Next we create a view to represent chunks of our PDF documents.
 A

 Pixeltable view is a virtual table, which is dynamically derived from a